newjersey/dhs-oneapp/docs/DFD_Validations/validations-and-required-fields-fromDFD.md

 ![Household1 Remaining](Household1Remaining.png)

 ### 1. The Citizen Status field controls fields that are displayed on the screen.
-### 2. Only the Citizen and Permanent Resident screens have SSN.
+### 2. SSN is required for Citizen and Permanent Resident only if they are applying for benefits(dropdown selected YES).
 ### 3. SSN must have standard validation before submitting
 ### 4. Dates must have standard validation before submitting
 ### 5. Required fields/questions are first name, last name, Is the Member applying for benefits?, Date of Birth, Is Disabled, and Relationship to Payee.
 ### 6. Only one payee must exist.
 ### 7. Currently FAMIS can have up to 26 members in a family (May be a question for future if more are needed)
-### 8. Checking the checkbox "Check this box to go to review page directly" and clicking the NEXT button will display the Review screen.<br><br>
+### 8. Checking the checkbox "Check this box to go to review page directly" and clicking the NEXT button will display the Review screen.
+### 9. "Is disabled" is required when "Is the Member applying for benefits?" is YES.<br><br>

 ## **Household 2**